siebsie23/S3-Cleaner/README.md

 BUCKETS: A comma-separated list of buckets to delete files from
 ```

-You can also run the image from a docker-compose file an example of which is provided below:
+You can also run the image from a docker-compose file, an example of which is provided below:
 ```yaml
 version: '3'
 services: